 “…blockbuster new book Logo Modernism…is a beautiful distillation of modernist ideals rendered in their most superbly crafted way.”

 Author – Pentagram

-This is a gorgeous, portfolio-like publication that showcases logo designs from Pentagram over the last forty years.
+This is one of the gorgeous logo books, a portfolio-like publication that showcases logo designs from Pentagram over the last forty years.

-Set entirely in black and white, each of the 400 logo designs are given individual pages, named and dated in alphabetical order.
+Set entirely in black and white, each of the 400 logo designs is given individual pages, named and dated in alphabetical order.

 Whilst it would be interesting with a broader scope of each symbol, to judge them in terms of function and effectiveness, the approach in this format allows for a visually intriguing flick through once in a while.